 I am often sceptical about walking tours, preferring to wander around a city by myself at my own pace.
 However, when I was invited by Estación Mexico to join their free walking tour of Mexico City, how could I turn them down?!

-There was quite a big group gathered for the tour, so after the obligatory photo for Facebook we split into 3 groups – one Spanish tour & two English tours.
+There was quite a big group gathered for the Mexico City walking tour, so after the obligatory photo for Facebook we split into 3 groups – one Spanish, & two English guided tours.
 Our guide was Ari, and she was full of information about the city and Mexico in general.
 The tour obviously covered the key sites in the Centro Historico (Historic Centre), like the cathedral, Palacio de Bellas Artes and Palacio Nacional, but also more unusual sites like the first cinema in Mexico, and some beautiful hidden treasures that even Mexicans don’t know about!

-The tour lasted around 2 and a half hours, and the time passed quickly.
+The walking tour lasted around 2 and a half hours, and the time passed quickly.
 There is so much varied history in Mexico City, and we were given a good introduction as a starting point, although visiting the museums in the city will you give you a more complete view.
 It’s hard to imagine the city as it was for the Mexica people who founded it, proud pyramids surrounded by water – the capital of the Aztec empire.
 Nowadays there are remnants of the pre-colonial past everywhere, from the Templo Mayor behind the cathedral, to newly opened ‘windows’ looking below the city.
 There is even an archaeological site at an underground metro station if you keep your eyes peeled!

 One thing that really surprised me was the fact that the city is sinking.
 I had no idea, but Ari explained that Mexico City is built over a series of lakes, and some areas are noticeably sinking into the mud below the surface.
 Check out the Sears building opposite Bellas Artes for example to see the widening split between the buildings!